Weekly payments information

 Weekly payments

-The Workplace Injury Rehabilitation and Compensation Act 2013 sets different rates for weekly payments which affect the amount you can be paid, and over what timeframe.
-For example, weekly payments are highest during the first 13 weeks (the first entitlement period).
-However many injured workers find that they can return to work well before this time.
+The Workplace Injury Rehabilitation and Compensation Act 2013 (WIRC Act) sets the rates for weekly payments.
+This defines the amount you can be paid, and over what timeframe.
+For example, weekly payments are highest during the first 13 weeks – the first entitlement period.
+However, many workers find they can return to work within this time.

-From 31 March 2024, WorkSafe can continue to pay weekly payments after the end of the second entitlement period until retirement age if you have:
+WorkSafe can continue to pay weekly payments from the end of the second entitlement period until retirement age To continue receiving payments, you need to meet certain criteria if your claim reached 130 weeks on or after 31 March 2024.
+You must have both:

-• no capacity for any work and this is likely to continue indefinitely, and
+• no capacity for any work which is likely to continue indefinitely

-Weekly payments are usually based on the average of your ordinary earnings from the last 52 weeks before your injury.
+Weekly payments are usually based on the average of your ordinary earnings for the period of 52 weeks immediately before your injury.
 These are referred to as pre-injury average weekly earnings (PIAWE).

-If you've been with your current employer for less than one year (52 weeks), your PIAWE is calculated based on the period of that employment.
+If you've been with your current employer for less than 52 weeks, your PIAWE is calculated on that employment period.
 Periods of unpaid leave and periods when you didn’t work are not included in your PIAWE calculation.

 How your weekly payments are calculated

-It depends on your current work capacity and will vary according to the amount of work you're able to return to.
-Your treating health practitioner will make recommendations on your capacity for pre-injury duties or suitable duties in sections 3 and 4 of your Certificate of Capacity form.
-Returning to suitable duties might involve doing different tasks with your original employer, or in suitable employment with a new employer.
+Weekly payments will depend on your current work capacity and the hours of work you're able to complete.
+Your treating health practitioner will make recommendations on your capacity for pre-injury duties or suitable duties on your certificate of capacity. .
+Returning to suitable duties might involve doing different tasks with your original employer.
+It may also mean suitable employment with a new employer or self-employment.

-If you aren't able to work (no current work capacity)
+If you can’t work (no current work capacity)

 If you can do some work (some current work capacity)